Texting and Messaging with your iPhone and iPad

 Texting and driving is very dangerous and against the law in most states.
 Don’t even think about this!

 The Messages apps works great using Siri.
-Remember to activate Siri by holding down the Home button while speaking.
+Remember to activate Siri by pressing and holding down the Home button or on iPhone X or press and hold the side button.
+You can also summon Siri by saying “hey Siri,” if this function is activated on your device.

 Here are the two essential commands for Siri: